ShrihanN343/MyFirstAIProject/README.md

 Mr. Zach + citations (at least 10)

-Research Question Citations:
+### Citations:

-- Saberironaghi, Mohammadreza, Jing Ren, and Alireza Saberironaghi.
+1. Saberironaghi, Mohammadreza, Jing Ren, and Alireza Saberironaghi.
 “Stock Market Prediction Using Machine Learning and Deep Learning Techniques: A Review.”
 AppliedMath, vol. 5, no. 3, 2025, p.
 76. MDPI

-- El Hajj, M., & Hammoud, J. “Unveiling the Influence of Artificial Intelligence and Machine Learning on Financial Markets.”
+2. El Hajj, M., & Hammoud, J. “Unveiling the Influence of Artificial Intelligence and Machine Learning on Financial Markets.”
 Journal of Risk and Financial Management, vol. 16, no. 10, MDPI, 2023.

-- International Organization of Securities Commissions (IOSCO).
+3. International Organization of Securities Commissions (IOSCO).
 Artificial Intelligence in Capital Markets: Use Cases, Risks, and Challenges.
 IOSCO Consultation Report CR/01/2025, Mar.
 2025, IOSCO.

+4. Analytics Vidhya citation here***

+5.